petersilva/drobo-utils/DEVELOPERS.rst

     git push origin origin:refs/heads/<branch>

-Quality Assurance (QA.txt)
+Quality Assurance (QA.rst)
 ==========================

-QA.txt is a quality assurance log.
+QA.rst is a quality assurance log.
 The version on the trunk of the releases indicates the QA procedure to be applied to the next version during the release process.
-Since a branch is created for each release, the version of QA.txt acts as a quality log for that release.  so one can do a git checkout, or git export to get the quality log for any release (QA.txt introduce in version 0.4.0)
+Since a branch is created for each release, the version of QA.rst acts as a quality log for that release.  so one can do a git checkout, or git export to get the quality log for any release (QA.rst introduce in version 0.4.0)